-For ROB projects, the baseline must comply with federal codes and standards that are in place at the time of the replacement as well as with any known future federal requirements that will be in place during the equipment's lifetime.
-Therefore, all lamps that are subject to the 2020 Backstop requirement of 45 lumens per Watt set forth in the Energy Independence and Securities Act (EISA) 2007 legislation must use a dual baseline for PY19.
-The first baseline will be current standard as of 2019; the second baseline will be the future standard as of 2020.
-For PY20 and later, there will be a single baseline until such time that a new standard is set.
+For ROB projects, the baseline must comply with federal codes and standards that are in place at the time of the replacement as well as with any known future federal requirements that are expected to be in place during the equipment's lifetime.
+For non-exempt general service lamps (GSL) that are subject to Energy Independence and Securities Act (EISA) 2007 legislation, we have assumed that the expanded GSL definition and Tier 2 backstop of 45 lumens per Watt that were rolled back by the U.S. Department of Energy in final rulings published on Sep 5, 2019 and Dec 27, 2019, respectively, will be reinstated by PY22.
+Therefore, for the purposes of this TRM, the affected lamps must use a dual baseline for PY20 and PY21.
+The first baseline will be the EISA Tier 1 standard; the second baseline will be the EISA Tier 2 standard.
+For PY22 and later, there will be a single baseline (EISA Tier 2) until such time that a new standard is set.
+Note: The assumption that the Sep 2019 and Dec 2019 GSL rulings will be overturned should be revisited in a future TRM update once the fate of the GSL rulings is known.